 Living Beyond Breast Cancer is a non-profit organization whose mission is to connect people to trusted breast cancer information and a community of support, ensuring no one impacted by breast cancer feels uninformed or alone.
 LBBC came to MTM LinguaSoft for help translating their information guide for newly diagnosed metastatic breast cancer patients.
-LBBC wanted to make the guide available to Chinese, Spanish, Tagalog, and Vietnamese-speaking audiences.
+LBBC wanted to make the guide available to Chinese, French, Spanish, Tagalog, and Vietnamese-speaking audiences.
 We recommended a three-step process for the project: Cultural Consulting, Translation, and Layout/DTP (Desktop Publishing).
 The information guides in all languages are available for download here.

 Different cultures understand illness and medicine differently; presenting information in culturally relevant terms is essential for establishing trust and comprehension.
 For example, the Western focus on the individual’s personal battle against a disease may seem alienating to an Asian patient, whose culture views illness in more holistic terms.
 The LBBC brand guidelines call for communications that sound less like a doctor and more like a trusted and well-informed friend; therefore it was essential for cultural consultants to review each guide to ensure a familiar, culturally relevant tone.

 Our client provided us with audience profiles for each language group.
 These included descriptions of “personas” typical of the target audience.
 We drew on our network for bilingual, bi-cultural experts on women’s health in immigrant communities.
 Each consultant reviewed the English source text and recommended changes to make it more relevant to Asian and Hispanic audiences.
 Issues identified by cultural consultants included: